-These types of encounters are negative for the doctor and the patient.
+These types of encounters are harmful to the doctor and the patient.
 They can leave us feeling inadequate, helpless or even ashamed.
-Our reaction to the challenge can affect our clinical judgement, often resulting in over-investigation due to concerns about ‘what might go wrong’ with this patient.
-We can be prone to make more mistakes during these types of consultations too.
-The patient can leave feeling abandoned or completely misunderstood.
-How we can we avoid getting into these situations in the first place?
+Our reaction to the challenge can affect our clinical judgement, often resulting in over-investigation due to concerns about what might go wrong with this patient.
+We can also make more mistakes during these types of consultations.
+The patient can leave feeling abandoned or wholly misunderstood.
+How can we avoid getting into these situations in the first place?

 In 1978 the NEJM published an article confrontingly titled “Taking care of the hateful patient” and categorised these types of patients into four categories – dependent clingers, entitled demanders, manipulative help-rejecters and self-destructive deniers.
 In the 30 years since this publication, times (and language) have moved on, and there has been a wealth of research into how to approach these encounters.

 There is no point waiting until the family is agitated/angry/tearful/abusive before it suddenly dawns on you that this is a challenging consultation.
 It’s essential to recognise the signs early on in the consultation so that you can implement your management strategies.

 Recognise the factors that contribute towards a challenging consultation.